 There is going to be two resurrections.
 According to the Bible, both in the beginning and at the end of the Millennial kingdom happens a resurrection.
 The righteous dead will resurrect in its beginning and they receive their reward (eternal life).
 The wicked sinners are sent into damnation at the end of the one thousand year era.
-During the Millennial kingdom those who have done God’s will rise for judgement that brings them life.
+During the Millennial kingdom, those who have done God’s will rise for judgment that brings them life.

 Act 24:15 having hope toward God, which these also themselves look for, that there will be a resurrection of the dead, both of the just and unjust.